RoboBronco/P4_Bioinfomatics/README.md

         ...git pull origin master
         ....do some work, commit, push...etc
     2. On GitHub submit a pull request for your branch
     3. Merge into master (if there are no conflicts).
-Once you've merged your branch will be ahead by a commit so you'll need to set it back to be inline with master.
+Once you've merged your branch will be behind by a commit so you'll need to set it back to be inline with master.
 You do that as follow:
         1. git checkout master
         2. git pull